Composting at Ole Miss

-The Fall 2017 Sift-A-Thon will take place on Friday October 13th from 1-4 at the UM Compost site behind the Maynard W. Quimby Medicinal Plant Garden.
+The Spring 2018 Sift-A-Thon will take place on Wednesday April 25th from 1-4 at the UM Compost site behind the Maynard W. Quimby Medicinal Plant Garden.
 Shifts are flexible and transportation is provided.
 The sifting event will feature interactive games and opportunities to win prizes.
 Volunteers can choose to sift their own compost and take home what they sift at a discounted price.
 This event is open to university faculty, staff, students and community members.

 Compost is available for sale.
 View the price list here.

 Support the Compost Program

 The compost program is partly made possible through generous donations from people like you.
 You can donate to the compost program through the UM Foundation.
 To donate, visit www.umfoundation.com/umcompost.
 Donations of any amount are received with gratitude!